 MG: He survived because he was, he was in fact in Kazakhstan as far as I can make out.

 INT: Right, and while that was happening what happened to you?
 You were taken to the camp?

 MG: Well I was sent to the first camp which was not far from the Finnish border.
 There are two big lakes; the Onega and the Ladoga.
 The Ladoga is the northern one, has a long projection northwards and I was right at the tip there.
 Basically felling trees, not that I was skilled enough to fell the trees but I cut the branches and things like that.

 INT: And were the conditions like the ones you read about in the Gulags?

 MG: No, no, the conditions were not the same as in Germany.
 The population was not intended to be eradicated.
 But the population was intended to work until they dropped.
 So basically people would survive, some people who sort of knew their way about and were lucky.
-Camps were administered internally; the prisoners also administer the camp.
+Camps were administered internally; the prisoners also administered the camp.
 The guards were outside the actual perimeters, they merely guarded us.
 They were a poor lot; they had good food but apart from that they were frozen otherwise.

 INT: They wouldn’t have wanted to be there either I suppose.

 INT: You were saying that some people survived longer than others under that sort of regime?